N0Soull/Discord-SelfBot/README.md

 - ```>whoami``` let´s the user see under which name the bot is working

 - `config manipulation features are still in progress, they will be done soon though`
+- `logout command is still under development becouse i want to make it as reliable as possible`

 ## Project Status

-`finished but some small bug fixes are still needed`
+`finished and ready to use but some small bug fixes are still needed`

 ## Installation